-There was also some concern from residents about truck traffic on their roads.
-While this may be a negative issue, convincing some local businesses to use the railroad asset that the town has may need to be explored.
+There was also some concern from residents about truck traffic on their town roads, and expansion of non-metallic mining.
+Residents feel more controls should be implemented to manage the use of our roads and land.
+While this may be a negative issue, convincing some local businesses that the railroad is an asset to the town may need to be explored.
 A couple participants also indicated some unhappiness with the Wissota Green housing subdivision, located in the southeast portion of town.